 The Motion to Seal and Destroy is available at the Public Defender's Office.
 This is a motion which is commonly referred to as a finding of factual innocence.
 If you were arrested but not convicted of a crime you may petition the court to have your arrest records sealed and eventually destroyed.

 (The important factor is whether you suffered a conviction.
-If you were convicted of a misdemeanor or felony and later had it dismissed per 1203.4 PC, California's expungement process, you are not eligible for this type of relief.)
+If you were convicted of a misdemeanor or felony and later had it dismissed per 1203.4 PC, California's Request for Dismissal process, you are not eligible for this type of relief.)